WTTJ/wk-api-docs/source/includes/_organizations.md

 This endpoint requires <code>su_organizations_r</code> scope.
 Availability of offices requires <code>su_offices_r</code> or <code>su_offices_rw</code> scope and setting the query parameter offices to true.
 </aside>

-This endpoint lets you retrieve all organizations according to their name or website url or cms site reference (one of this parameter is required).
+This endpoint lets you retrieve all organizations according to their name or website url or cms site reference (one and only one of these parameters is required).

 ### HTTP Request